Bill Haslam: 2016

 In April 2016, Haslam vetoed a bill to make the Bible the official book of Tennessee.
 The bill, sponsored by State Sen. Steve Southerland, R-Morristown, passed in both the State House and the Senate.
 If signed by Haslam, it would have made Tennessee the first state to make the Bible its state book.
 Haslam vetoed the bill on April 14, 2016.
 An attempt to override the veto failed in the State House, garnering 43 votes, short of the threshold of 50 needed to override.

-Haslam will take part in the 16-member search committee to select a new chancellor for the Tennessee Board of Regents.
-He will continue to take part in restructuring the Board, which includes the implementation of the FOCUS Act.
+Haslam took part in the 16-member search committee to select a new chancellor for the Tennessee Board of Regents.
+He continued to take part in restructuring the Board, which included the implementation of the FOCUS Act.